albinlundin/DurianGenomeAnalysis/README.md

 - How is the quality of your data after trimming?
 - What do the LEADING, TRAILING and SLIDINGWINDOW options do?

+##### Questions from the student manual regarding mapping
+- What percentage of your reads map back to your contigs?
+Why do you think that is?
+- What potential issues can cause mRNA reads not to map properly to genes in the chromosome?
+Do you expect this to differ between prokaryotic and eukaryotic projects?
+- What percentage of reads map to genes?
+- How many reads do not map to genes?
+What does that mean?
+How does that relate to the type of sequencing data you are mapping?
+- What do you interpret from your read coverage differences across the genome?
+- Do you see big differences between replicates? (maybe does not apply to this project???)

+##### Questions from the student manual regarding annotation
+- What types of features are detected by the software?
+Which ones are more reliable a priori?
+- How many features of each kind are detected in your contigs?
+Do you detect the same number of features as the authors?
+How do they differ?
+- Why is it more difficult to do the functional annotation in eukaryotic genomes?
+- How many genes are annotated as ‘hypothetical protein’?
+Why is that so?
+How would you tackle that problem?
+- How can you evaluate the quality of the obtained functional annotation?
+- How comparable are the results obtained from two different structural annotation softwares?